Debbiepimpo/milestone1/README.md

 <h4>Content</h4>

-All content from the main page to the media on this website, it was written by me.
+All content from the main page to the media on this website were inspired by the age of the band, by listening some of their songs and I want the users being moved to an old time with the combination of colours, text style and make the pictures fit well with all this due to their vintage apperance.

+Every text was being resumed to make them quick and easy reading with the purpose to not get the users being bored.

 <h4>Media</h4>